 Appearances for television and radio include PBS, NPR, ABC, NBC, ESPN and he has recorded and performed with Tony Bennett, Ivan Gancedo, Stevie Wonder, Chris Isaak, Glenn Campbell, Sandy Patti, Doc Severinsen, Mike Garson (legendary pianist for David Bowie) and the late John Denver.
 Olympic gold pair skaters have performed to his music in competition as well as for the Olympic Champions On Ice tour.
 Karen Chen, a current U.S. Figure Skating champion, took home gold setting the highest competition score ever skating to Mr. Tretick’s spirited version of The Godfather, which he recorded with the London Symphony Orchestra.

-Drew began violin at age five and was performing professionally by his early teens.
-As a high school senior at the North Carolina School of the Arts, he was nominated by the Commission on Presidential Scholars to compete at Princeton University.
-From that winning performance and through several written essays, he was recognized as a Presidential Scholar in the Arts, as appointed by the President of the United States.
+Drew began playing at age five and was performing professionally by his early teens.
+He studied viola at the North Carolina School of the Arts with Sally Peck, and under her training, he was nominated by the Commission on Presidential Scholars to compete at Princeton University.
+From that winning performance and through several written essays, Drew was recognized as a Presidential Scholar in the Arts.
 He was then accepted to the prestigious Juilliard School in New York City.
-From his high academic standing, he was awarded the Lincoln Center Scholarship and completed both his Bachelor and Master of Music degrees in only four years.
+From his musical progress and academic standing, he was awarded the Lincoln Center Scholarship and completed both his Bachelor and Master of Music degrees in only four years.
 His Juilliard master recital was the first ever in the school’s history to include a synthesizer electronic violin, and this innovative performance was broadcast over National Public Radio.
-He also studied and performed two summer seasons at the renowned Aspen Colorado Music Festival.
+He also studied and performed two summer seasons at the Aspen Colorado Music Festival.

 Upon graduating from Juilliard, he was appointed Associate Professor and one of the youngest faculty members ever at Berklee College of Music in Boston.
 He also toured extensively around the world to Asia, Europe, Canada and throughout the United States.
+He has held principal and section orchestra and studio orchestra positions throughout his career.
 Mr. Tretick also holds a Master of Business (MBA) degree.
-All members of his family are professional musicians and members of major symphonies, and his mother and father have had distinguished performing and teaching careers.
+All members of his family are professional musicians and members of major symphonies, and his mother and father had distinguished performing and teaching careers.

-Drew has performed as soloist with Andrea Bocelli, Mike Garson (David Bowie's legendary pianist), and with Elton John, Stevie Wonder, the late John Denver, and for celebrity events for Bill Gates, Jamie Lee Curtis, Annette Bloch, Leonore Annenberg, Jackie Lee Houston, and as soloist for the Dallas Symphony Gala, Long Beach Symphony Gala, Palm Springs International Film Festival, Palm Springs Art Museum Gala, Palm Springs Air Museum Gala, and his own solo shows at the Las Vegas Venetian and many corporate events for BMW, IBM, HP, TD Ameritrade, Mutual of New York, Marriott International, Hilton, Catholic Healthcare West at the Reagan Presidential Library, Chinese American International Bankers Association, Gloria Jean's Coffee, Orange County Auto Show, Printing Industries Assoc. of Southern California, Beckman Coulter, Der Wienerschnitzel, Guthy-Renker Corporation, Hammeras Group, and more...
+Drew has appeared with Andrea Bocelli, Mike Garson (David Bowie's legendary pianist), Elton John, Stevie Wonder, the late John Denver, and many others.
+For celebrity events with Jamie Lee Curtis, Bill Gates, Annette Bloch, Leonore Annenberg, Jackie Lee Houston.
+As a soloist for the Dallas Symphony Gala, Long Beach Symphony Gala, Palm Springs International Film Festival, Palm Springs Art Museum Gala, Palm Springs Air Museum Gala, and his own solo shows at the Las Vegas Venetian and many corporate events for BMW, IBM, HP, TD Ameritrade, Mutual of New York, Marriott International, Hilton, Catholic Healthcare West at the Reagan Presidential Library, Chinese American International Bankers Association, Gloria Jean's Coffee, Orange County Auto Show, Printing Industries Assoc. of Southern California, Beckman Coulter, Der Wienerschnitzel, Guthy-Renker Corporation, Hammeras Group, and more.

 Drew has appeared as soloist with the London Symphony Orchestra, Slovak National Symphony, Missouri Symphony, Indianapolis Chamber Orchestra and others...